elvus/streamapi/README.md

 ## Contributing

-If you'd like to contribute to StreamAPI, please fork the repository and submit pull requests.
-Feel free to open issues for bug reports or feature requests.
+Feel free to open an issue or submit a pull request to improve StreamAPI!

 ## Task List